ChorusOne/opus-pool-sdk/book/guide/3-stake.md

 ## Next Steps

-This section focused on our application’s core functionality: submitting a staking transaction.
-It utilizes the Ethereum Improvement Proposal 1559 (EIP-1559) transaction type and the Opus Pool SDK for gas estimation.
-To continue exploring our application’s functionality, you can proceed to the next section: [minting functionality][mint].
+Having integrated the basic staking functionality into your application, you're now ready to expand its capabilities.
+In this chapter, we utilized the EIP-1559 transaction type and leveraged the Opus Pool SDK for precise gas estimation.
+To continue exploring our application’s functionality, you can proceed to the next chapter: [minting functionality][mint].

 [stake-ui]: https://github.com/ChorusOne/opus-pool-demo/blob/master/src/components/FormComponent.tsx#L8
 [stake-usage]: https://github.com/ChorusOne/opus-pool-demo/blob/main/src/hooks/useStakeMutation.ts#L49